benjamincrozat/legacy-blog/posts/18-php-artificial-intelligence.md

 I must tell you first, though: the [**OpenAI API isn't free**](https://openai.com/api/pricing/)!

 But who cares?
-They recently lowered their prices and you can start with $18 of free credit for three months.
+They recently lowered their prices, and you can start with $18 of free credit for three months.
 After that, it's incredibly cheap as long as you use it for testing purposes.

 I recommend you to get up to speed by playing with GPT-3 using [OpenAI's playground](https://beta.openai.com/playground).
-[Create an account](https://beta.openai.com/signup), mess in the playground and join me for the next step!
+[Create an account](https://beta.openai.com/signup), mess in the playground, and join me for the next step!

 ## How to use the OpenAI API PHP client

 The best way to learn is to build.

-When I started playing with OpenAI, I tried to make a jobs board powered by AI.
+When I started playing with OpenAI, I tried to make an automated job offers aggregator powered by AI.

-For this tutorial, we will make a basic version of this where we just extract unstructured data from a given job offer instead of having a crawler that does it for us.
+For this tutorial, we'll make a basic version of it where we extract unstructured data from a given job offer.

 ### Installation

-First, we will create a bare-minimum PHP project:
+First, create a bare-minimum PHP project:

 ```bash
 mkdir openai-test